 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-In the prior year, the Group was not exposed to interest risk as interest was incurred on the bank loan at a fixed rate of 5.35% (note 11).
-In the current year, the bank loan has been repaid and as a result the Group has no significant exposure to interest rate risk.
+In the current year, the Group has no significant exposure to interest rate risk.